xzjia/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

    * - | (4)
      - | In View (JSP), it is possible to acquire the data added to \ ``Model``\  object by specifying "${Attribute name}".
        | For example, HTML escaping is performed using  "${f:h(Attribute name)}" function of EL expression.
-       | For details of functions of EL expression that perform HTML escaping, refer to :doc:`Cross Site Scripting <../Security/XSS>`.
+       | For details of functions of EL expression that perform HTML escaping, refer to
    * - | (5)
      - | The values of JavaBean stored in \ ``Model``\  can be acquired by specifying "${Attribute name.property name}".
    * - | (6)